moi-kei/DeerCounter/README.md

 #DeerCounter

-DeerCounter is an application designed to analyze images captured during aerial surveys for counting deer populations.
+DeerCounter is an application designed to analyze images captured during aerial surveys for monitoring deer populations.
 The application allows users to select a folder containing images, view the images, identify deer using AI, and visualize the flight path of the survey on a map.

 Features